alixedi/land/apps/lituk.md

       Tablets.

-      In fact, we have made certain adjustments so that our users have a pleasant experience with a larger screen.
+      In addition, we have made certain adjustments so that our users have a pleasant experience with a larger screen.
     title: Does the Life in the UK Untangled app work on the iPad or Android Tablets?
   - text: Yes!
 We have designed the Life in the UK Untangled app to be easy to use.
-      Every feature, every detail is meticulously designed to help you get our users ready to pass the Life in the UK test.
+      Every feature, every detail is meticulously designed to help you pass the Life in the UK test.
     title: Is the Life in the UK Untangled app easy to use?
   - text: >-
       No doubt!
-You can use the Review section in the app to get all the questions in place that you got frequently or recently got wrong during preparation or during your test.
+You can use the Review section in the app to get all the questions in place that you get frequently or recently wrong during practice or test.

-      Also, you can use the Search section in the app to look for any particular word or phrase if you can’t remember which topic it lies in or if you don’t have enough time to look through the whole topic.
+      Also, you can use the Search section in the app to look for any particular word or phrase.
+This will show you the list of questions that include that particular word or phrase.
     title: Is the Life in the UK Untangled app useful while doing last-minute preparation?
   - text: >-